SalomePlatform/smesh/doc/salome/gui/SMESH/input/over_constrained_faces.rst

 	:align: center

 .. centered::
-	In this picture the over-constrained face is displayed in red.
+	Over-constrained face is displayed in red

 **See Also** a sample TUI Script of a :ref:`tui_over_constrained_faces` filter.